seansovine/wgpu_grapher/README.md

 ## 3D function grapher

-The initial feature is a 3D function grapher that draws a wireframe graph of a function that is specified in the code.
+The initial feature is a 3D function grapher that draws the graph of a function that is specified in the code.
 It can graph pretty much any numerical function `z = f(x, y)` that you can define in Rust, but eventually I'd like to add a mathematical expression parsing library and a GUI that allows